A small picturesque village beside Bangor

 The sandy beaches are exceptionally popular and well used.
 They boast spectacular scenery and views across Belfast Lough.
 Helen's Bay Beach is part of Belfast Lough ASSI and SAC which was established for the populations on wading birds that spend the winter at the beach.
 In the summer time visitors may spot Eider Ducks and terns.
 In the summer they may see Porpoises and seals.

 Visitors can also enjoy scenic walks along the North Down Coastal path, accessed from Helens’ Bay.
-Download the Crawfordsburn and Helen's Bay Walking Trail.
+Download the Crawfordsburn and Helen's Bay Walking Trail (PDF)

 Also located in Helen’s Bay is Grey Point Fort, the old coastal defence at Grey Point.
 Grey Point Fort is one of the best preserved early 20th century coastal forts anywhere in the British Isles.